-- A. No Student shall threaten, coerce, harass or intimidate another person or identifiable group of persons, in a manner that is unlawful or in violation of a constitutionally valid University policy, while on University premises or at University-sponsored activities based upon the person's actual or perceived race; color; religion; age; national origin; ethnicity; gender, gender identity or expression; sexual orientation; disability; or veteran status. - B. No Student shall engage in unlawful harassment leading to a hostile environment.
-Unlawful harassment includes conduct that creates a hostile environment by meeting the following criteria: It is: - 1. directed toward a particular person or persons; - based upon the person's actual or perceived race; color; religion; age; national origin; ethnicity; gender, gender identity or expression; sexual orientation; disability; or veteran status; - 3. unwelcome; - 4. severe or pervasive; - 5. objectively offensive; and - 6. so unreasonably interferes with the target person's employment, academic pursuits, or participation in University-sponsored activities as to effectively deny equal access to the University's resources and opportunities. - C. In determining whether Student conduct violates these provisions, all relevant facts and circumstances shall be considered.
+A. No Student shall threaten, coerce, harass or intimidate another person or identifiable group of persons, in a manner that is unlawful or in violation of a constitutionally valid University policy, while on University premises or at University-sponsored activities based upon the person's actual or perceived race; color; religion; age; national origin; ethnicity; gender, gender identity or expression; sexual orientation; disability; or veteran status.

+- B. No Student shall engage in unlawful harassment leading to a hostile environment.
+Unlawful harassment includes conduct that creates a hostile environment by meeting all of the following criteria: It is: - 1. directed toward a particular person or persons: - 2. based upon the person's actual or perceived race; color; religion; age; national origin; ethnicity; gender, gender identity or expression; sexual orientation; disability; or veteran status; - 3. unwelcome; - 4. severe or pervasive; - 5. objectively offensive; and - 6. so unreasonably interferes with the target person's employment, academic pursuits, or participation in University-sponsored activities as to effectively deny equal access to the University's resources and opportunities. - C. In determining whether Student conduct violates these provisions, all relevant facts and circumstances shall be considered.
 Care must be exercised in order to preserve freedoms of speech and expression, as articulated in current legal standards.
 Advice should be sought from the Office of Legal Affairs, as appropriate. - b.
-Using, possessing, or storing any Weapon, dangerous chemical, fireworks or explosive without University authorization, except as explicitly permitted by law and University Policy 702, Weapons on Campus. - c.
-Initiating or causing to be initiated any false report, warning or threat of fire, explosion, or other emergency.

-- d.
-Interfering with normal University activities including, but not limited to, teaching, studying, research, the expression of ideas, University administration, speeches and other public or private events, and fire, police or other emergency services.
+Weapons Using, possessing, or storing any Weapon, dangerous chemical, fireworks or explosive without University authorization, except as explicitly permitted by law and University Policy 702, Weapons on Campus. - c.
+False Report Initiating or causing to be initiated any false report, warning or threat of fire, explosion, or other emergency. - d.
+Disruption of Normal University Activities Interfering with normal University activities including, but not limited to, teaching, studying, research, the expression of ideas, University administration, speeches and other public or private events, and fire, police or other emergency services.
 Acts prohibited by this rule include, but are not limited to, those acts prohibited in University Policy 601.13, Interference with University Operations, which prohibits Student action taken "with intent to obstruct or disrupt any normal operation or function of the University," and University Policy 802, Conduct at Speech Events, which prohibits certain disruptive activities at speech events on campus. - e.
+Violating Sanctions Knowingly violating the terms of any sanction imposed in accordance with this Code.

+f.
+Drugs

-Knowingly violating the terms of any sanction imposed in accordance with this Code. - f.
-Engaging in the following activities: - 1.
-Possessing, consuming, or using any controlled substance under the North Carolina Controlled Substances Act (NCGS Chapter 90, Article 5). - 2.
-Possessing or using drug paraphernalia. - 3.
-Manufacturing (including growing marijuana), distributing, delivering, or taking delivery of any controlled substance. - 4.
-Possessing with intent to manufacture (including growing marijuana), distribute, or deliver any controlled substance. - 5.
-Huffing or sniffing any substance not intended for such use.
+- Possession/Consumption/Use Possessing, consuming, or using any controlled substance under the North Carolina Controlled Substances Act (NCGS Chapter 90, Article 5). - 2.
+Paraphernalia Possessing or using drug paraphernalia. - 3.
+Manufacturing/Distribution/Delivery Manufacturing (including growing marijuana), distributing, delivering, or taking delivery of any controlled substance, or attempting to manufacture, distribute, deliver, or take delivery of any controlled substance. - 4.
+Possessing with Intent to Manufacture/Distribute/Deliver Possessing with intent to manufacture (including growing marijuana), distribute, or deliver any controlled substance. - 5.
+Huffing/Sniffing Huffing or sniffing any substance not intended for such use.